Georgians: History

-According to the renowned scholar of the Caucasian studies Cyril Toumanoff, the Moschians also were one of the early proto-Georgian tribes which were integrated into the first early Georgian state of Iberia.
+According to Cyril Toumanoff, scholar of the Caucasian studies, the Moschians also were one of the early proto-Georgian tribes which were integrated into the first early Georgian state of Iberia.

 The ancient Jewish chronicle by Josephus mentions Georgians as Iberes who were also called Thobel (Tubal).
 David Marshall Lang argued that the root Tibar gave rise to the form Iber that made the Greeks pick up the name Iberian in the end for the designation of the eastern Georgians.

 Diauehi in Assyrian sources and Taochi in Greek lived in the northeastern part of Anatolia.
 This ancient tribe is considered by many scholars as ancestors of the Georgians.
 Modern Georgians still refer to this region, which now belongs to present-day Turkey, as Tao-Klarjeti, an ancient Georgian kingdom.
 Some people there still speak the Georgian language.

 Colchians in the ancient western Georgian polity of Colchis were another proto-Georgian tribe.
 They are first mentioned in the Assyrian annals of Tiglath-Pileser I and in the annals of Urartian king Sarduri II, and also included western Georgian tribe of the Meskhetians.

 Iberians, also known as Tiberians or Tiberanians, lived in the eastern Georgian kingdom of Iberia.

 Both Colchians and Iberians played an important role in the ethnic and cultural formation of the modern Georgian nation.

 According to the scholar of the Caucasian studies Cyril Toumanoff: